alpaker/fill-column-indicator/README.markdown

 Troubleshooting
 ===============

-o If the fill-column rule is misaligned on some lines but otherwise looks normal, then you're most likely not displaying the buffer contents with a monospaced font.
+* If the fill-column rule is misaligned on some lines but otherwise looks normal, then you're most likely not displaying the buffer contents with a monospaced font.
 Check whether the lines in question contain non-ascii characters that are wider or shorter than the normal character width.
 Also, be aware that certain font-lock themes set some faces so that they look monospaced but aren't quite so.

-o Although the XBM format is natively supported by Emacs, the implementation on some ports is incomplete; the v23 and v24 Mac OS X ports are examples.
+* Although the XBM format is natively supported by Emacs, the implementation on some ports is incomplete; the v23 and v24 Mac OS X ports are examples.
 On these systems XBM images are always drawn in black, in which case one cannot control the color of the rule.
 Use XPM or PBM images instead.

-o Fci-mode needs free use of two characters (specifically, it needs the use of two characters whose display table entries it can change arbitrarily).
+* Fci-mode needs free use of two characters (specifically, it needs the use of two characters whose display table entries it can change arbitrarily).
 By default, it uses the first two characters of the Private Use Area of the Unicode BMP, viz.
 U+E000 and U+E001.
 If you